Bollywood celebrities pay final respects to Pamela Chopra during prayer meeting - ExBulletin

 Bollywood celebrities pay final respects to Pamela Chopra during prayer meeting

-The prayer meeting in memory of screenwriter-singer Pamela Chopra – mother of Aditya and Uday Chopra, and wife of legendary filmmaker Yash Chopra – was held at Yash Raj Studios in the Andheri district of mumbai.
+Mumbai: The prayer meeting in memory of screenwriter-singer Pamela Chopra – mother of Aditya and Uday Chopra, and wife of legendary filmmaker Yash Chopra – was held at Yash Raj Studios in the ward on Sunday Andheri from Mumbai.

 Many eminent personalities from Hindi film industry attended the prayer meeting.